aijeannie/aijeannie.github.io/docs/Features/AcceptanceCriteria.md

 >*Note:*
         * The AI Jeannie checklist will appear in green only when the AI Provider, Project Definition, and Prompt Template settings are correctly configured.
         * If you want to consider additional attachments information as context for generating acceptance criteria.
-Click and select the checkbox **Consider attached Images as additional context.** For more information refer to [*Is Multimodel*](https://aijeannie.github.io/docs/AdditionalContext/Multimodel) Section.
+Click and select the checkbox **Consider attached Images as additional context.** For more information refer to [*Using Images as additional Context*](https://aijeannie.github.io/docs/AdditionalContext/Multimodel) Section.

 6. Click **Generate AC** to view the AI Jennie suggested Epic requirements.
 7. Wait for few seconds till the AI Jeannie Generates Acceptance Criteria as shown below.